 He wasn’t perfect, he was fallible, but to be your own person and accept that is important We need some of that when we hire both as a recruiter and a an organisation.
 There needs to be an acknowledgement that not everyone will love you, not every client will pay for you to help them, not every candidate will appreciate your story, your approach or why you are talking to them.

 He taught me that we all need to travel, epic journeys or just to the end of the street, we need to meet people and talk.

 Bourdain was a storyteller and I love a story.
 Importantly, I loved the way he told the story.

 If I look at how we recruit, it appears that we put speed ahead of a whole bunch of other things, that we are always rushing through the process, forgetting that there is a story to tell, that sitting down for a real conversation, listening to our story is often missed.
 That story, that mutual sharing of thoughts could be everything.

 Only… well… I love a process as much as the next person.
 It’s what I think I ‘do’ now, look at an organisation, look at the process around how they hire, tweak it (or replace it) and make it better for everyone.
 Mostly, make it better for the candidate.
 But maybe we can include that conversation, make more of it, bring our stories together and still make good use of our time here.

 I wish I had met the man.
 I’m sure he would have dismissed me for the starstruck fan I am and mocked me for it (never meet your heroes Douglas Coupland) but I hope it would have given me a story to tell… you know the one where I was in a bar…and…

 Martin Dangerfield is founder of the cunningly named Consulting business DANGERFIELD, bringing together recruitment specialists on a global basis to enable organisations to speed up hiring, optimise process and hire on a global basis.

-Working with a group of leading recruitment professionals, he is keen to talk to HR, Recruitment and business professional about how they hire.
+Working with a group of leading recruitment and recruitment marketing professionals, he is keen to talk to high growth organisations about how the hire.